Amicable dispute resolution

 Information for contact and filing submissions for the Council of Experts are available here.

-The Copyright and Related Rights Act provides also for arbitration procedure in the process of setting tariffs of collective management organisation with the Standing Arbitration Court at the HGK (now Conciliation Centre at the HGK).
+The Copyright and Related Rights Act provides also for arbitration procedure in the process of setting tariffs of collective management organisation with the Standing Arbitration Court at the HGK

-5. Procedures before the EUIPO’s Conciliation Centre
+5. Procedures before the EUIPO’s Mediation Centre

 Print